NOESPINOZA23/FINALJ124/screenshots/README.md

-This folder contains the screeshots for the data analysis
+This folder contains the screeshots for the data analysis.